This page covers how to apply for student finance, what evidence is needed and how to make changes to an application.

 Proof of household income

-In some cases, we may contact their parents or partner to ask for futher evidence such as photocopies of their P60 or payslips.
+In some cases, we may contact their parents or partner to ask for further evidence such as copies of their P60s or payslips.
 This helps us to make sure students get the correct funding.

 Any evidence we need should be sent as soon as possible to avoid delays in their application.